tbarns/reggie-my-ex/README.md

 ## Author

 This gist was written by Timothy Barnaby.
 I am a full stack web developer with a background in natural human language education and acquisition.
-For more information about my work checkout my GitHub and get in touch with me.
+For more information about my work checkout my [tbarns](https://github.com/tbarns).

+Send me an email at  [tbarnaby1@gmail.com](mailto:tbarnaby1@gmail.com) if you would like to get in contact about working together in the future or have any questions.